aws-samples/aws-lakeformation-access-controls-automation/README.md

 # Automating access controls in AWS Lake Formation

-LakeFormation automation framework enables organizations to automate their access controls to their data lakes in both single account and Multi-Account setup.
-This framework helps decrease manual process involved in Lake Formation permission delegation.
-This *serverless* framework utilizes Lake Formation API for granting and revoking permissions for a principal on a specific resource(Database, Table, columns).
-It SNS and SQS to de-couple cross account permissions.
+LakeFormation automation framework enables organizations to automate their access controls to data lakes in both single account and multi-account setups.
+This framework helps decrease manual processes involved in Lake Formation permission delegation.
+This *serverless* framework utilizes the Lake Formation API for granting and revoking permissions for a principal on a specific resource(Database, Table, columns).
+SNS and SQS are used to decouple cross account permissions.

 ---